 - AAA also has a guide for older drivers called “How to Help an Older Driver.”
 The guide reviews how age affects driving, how medication affects driving, how to assess your driving skills, choosing options in a car which will help older drivers, and how to overcome resistance of a family member when it is time to stop driving.

-- When a senior actually stops driving, it is important to research alternate forms of transportation available.
-Lists of available resources in Massachusetts can be found at 800aginginfo.com and additional resources may be found at your local Council on Aging.
+- When a senior actually stops driving, it is important to research alternate forms of transportation.
+Find out about local resources through your Senior Center or Council on Aging.

 - You may also be interested in this AgeRight.org article on Driving and Dementia and this NPR piece on planning your Driving Retirement.